Mewing Guide: 8 Steps to Success (+How To Video & Diagram) | Mewing.coach

 Does Mewing Actually Work?

 As with anything new and innovative, it’s really easy to write off mewing.
 Some claim that it’s just social media’s alternative to orthognathic surgery.
-But as we see from the history of mewing, that’s simply not the case.
+But as we see from our customers’ before and after pictures, that’s simply not the case.

 Mewing is a non-invasive procedure with little to no dangers.
 If mewing doesn’t work, practitioners are always free to take on the risk of invasive and expensive orthognathic surgery.
 But there are reasons to believe that once you know how to mew, it will help your health and aesthetics.